-Ikaika Malloe (ee-KEYE-ka ma-LOY), who has 13 years of coaching experience including three years as a defensive coordinator and six years as a special teams coordinator, is in his first season as Utah State's defensive line coach.
+Ikaika Malloe (ee-KEYE-ka ma-LOY), who has 14 years of coaching experience including three years as a defensive coordinator and six years as a special teams coordinator, is in his second season as Utah State’s defensive line coach.

-Malloe comes to Utah State after spending the past two seasons at Portland State, where he served as the Vikings' special teams coordinator and defensive tackles coach.
+Malloe came to Utah State after spending two seasons at Portland State, where he served as the Vikings’ special teams coordinator and defensive tackles coach.

 During the 2013 season at Portland State, Malloe helped coach a Vikings defense that held seven teams to less than 100 yards rushing, and recorded 91.0 tackles for loss and 27.0 sacks.
 Malloe also mentored a pair of honorable mention all-Big Sky Conference defensive tackles in Joe Lopez and Junior Alexis.